-MDT works with the private sector and development agencies balance the economic development with a viable and safe transportation system.
-MDT's economic analysis tools continue to be enhanced and economists are on staff.
+MDT works with the private sector and development agencies, balancing economic development with a viable and safe transportation system.

 - Action E.1.
 Strengthen MDT's capability to support economic development. - Action E.2.
 Communicate MDT's role in economic development, opportunities for Montana firms to do business with MDT, economic development performance objectives, and associated accomplishments. - Action E.3.
 Monitor and evaluate economic development-driven travel demands and assess the investments required to address them as part of the ongoing planning process. - Action E.4.
 Conduct outreach to representatives of mining industries. - Action E.5.
 Provide technical support and information so that economic development needs are considered in Metropolitan Planning Organization (MPO) planning, MDT corridor planning, and project development. - Action E.6.
 Examine route signing and designation statewide to identify methods to support trade and economic development efforts. - Action E.7.
 Designate an MDT point of contact for the Economic Development Community that will receive information from and disseminate information to other agencies.